 Hand involvement showing two Gottron papules over the knuckles (arrows) and erythematous nail folds (periungual erythema) in the patient in Figure 189-1.
 (Reproduced with permission from Richard P. Usatine, MD.)

 The family physician started the patient on 60 mg of prednisone daily and topical steroids for the affected areas.
-The patient responded well to prednisone and 2 weeks later ...
+The patient responded well to prednisone and 2 weeks later was feeling stronger and the rash was ...